-Verbal communication is a set of specific skills that are the foundation for success in your career and other relationships.
-When people are new to the workforce, there are many aspects of the job that will have to be learned, and one large aspect is the specific vocabulary and general manner of speaking appropriate for that position.
+Verbal communication is the foundation for success in your career and other relationships.
+When people are new to the workforce, there are many aspects of the job that will have to be learned, and one large aspect is the specific vocabulary and way of speaking appropriate for that position.
 This is different from job to job, but in general, this is knowledge that can be learned over time.
-You'll have much more success in a job if you can politely explain when you don't know the answer to a specific question that you need to ask your supervisor, as opposed to knowing the answer but sharing it in a rude or confusing way.